 The first Trojan Asteroid that Lucy will visit is (3548) Eurybates.
 Eurybates is much larger than Donaldjohanson with a diameter of 64 km (40 miles), but it does share some similarities.
 It is also a C-type asteroid and a member of a collisional family (the only known disruptional collisional family in the Trojans).
 The flyby of Eurybates will help us understand one of the mysteries of the Trojans: Why is the only collisional family in the Trojans a C-type, which, while quite common in the main asteroid belt, is quite rare in the rest of the Trojan swarm?
 And why are there no D-type families in either the asteroid belt or the Trojans?
 Maybe D-type asteroids disintegrate when they are hit?
 Maybe D-type asteroids become C type asteroids when they are hit?
+In January of 2019 the Lucy team learned that Eurybates has a satellite that is likely around 1 km (0.5 miles) in size.
+So this flyby will be two for the price of one!
 This flyby on August 12, 2027 should help answer these questions!

 As Lucy continues to fly through the Greek camp of Trojan asteroids at L4, its next target is (15094) Polymele.
 This is the smallest of Lucy's Trojan targets at 21 km (13 miles) in diameter.
 It is a P-type asteroid, the same type as the much larger Patroclus and Menoetius binary.
 This will be the first time a spacecraft has ever flown by this dark, reddish class of asteroid that is believed to be rich in organics.
 Scientists think that Polymele is a collisional fragment of a larger P-type asteroid, and thus it will be very interesting to compare to its larger brethren.
 Lucy will fly by on September 15, 2027.